derek121/cache/README.md

 External routes are

-* PUT to `/put`
+* POST to `/put`
   Payload `{"key": key, "value": value}`

 * POST to `/get`
 Payload `{"key": key}`

-Any PUT or GET resets that key's "freshness identifier", so it's considered the "most recently used" key.
+Any put or get resets that key's "freshness identifier", so it's considered the "most recently used" key.

 The max cache size is hardcoded to 3 for dev/testing purposes.
 It would be